Miley Cyrus’ Baby Sister Noah Spotted Holding Hands With Tana Mongeau, Fueling Dating Rumors

 Noah Cyrus fueled rumors that she’s in a romantic relationship with her friend, YouTube star Tana Mongeau, over the weekend when the pair were spotted holding hands as they attended a birthday party together.

 Just Jared reported that Noah was spotted showing off some PDA with Tana in Los Angeles as the women rocked comfy and casual looks for their outing.
-Cyrus wore a skimpy black tube top and a pair of matching sweatpants.
-Noah’s outfit flaunted her ample cleavage, toned tummy, and curvy hips.
+Noah wore a skimpy black tube top and a pair of matching sweatpants that flaunted her ample cleavage, toned tummy, and curvy hips.

-The young singer added a hooded sweatshirt over top, which covered up her long, dark locks, which she had styled in loose waves that cascaded over her shoulders.
-Noah also rocked a full face of makeup for the outing, which included pink blush and matching lipstick, and long, dark eyelashes.
+The young singer added a hooded sweatshirt over top, which covered up her long, dark locks that were styled in loose waves and cascaded over her shoulders.
+Noah also rocked a full face of makeup for the outing, which included pink blush, matching lipstick, and long, dark eyelashes.

-Meanwhile, Tana donned a similar look sporting a pair of red sweatpants and an unzipped hooded sweatshirt to show off her cleavage.
-Her blonde hair was styled in straight strands, as she wore thick lashes, dramatic pink eye shadow, coral-colored blush, and a light pink lip while holding hands with Noah.
+Tana donned a similar look, sporting a pair of red sweatpants and an unzipped hooded sweatshirt to show off her cleavage.
+Her blond hair was styled in straight strands, and she wore thick lashes, dramatic pink eye shadow, coral-colored blush, and a light pink lip while holding hands with Noah.

 The pair walked into Tao restaurant together sans Tana’s boyfriend, YouTube sensation Jake Paul.

 However, just because Jake and Tana are together, it doesn’t mean that they can’t see other people.
-Paul recently revealed that the couple have an open relationship during an interview with Entertainment Tonight.
+Jake recently revealed that the couple have an open relationship during an interview with Entertainment Tonight.

 “So, I think Noah’s wanting to hook up with Tana,” Jake stated.